rizitis/captain-slack/README.md

 1. `cptn mirrors` (as root) Will check all active slackware mirrorlist servers and print top 5 (default) faster for your location.
    - `cptn mirrors -1` Using flag `-1` will print only the faster
-   - `cptn mirrors -[1..9]` Valid flags numbers are from 1 to 9. (if not -N flag set, then default is 5)
+   - `cptn mirrors -[1..9]` Valid flags numbers are from 1 to 9. (if not -N flag set, then default is top 5 mirrors)
 2. `cptn weather` Will print in terminal next days weather forcast for you :D *(assume you are not under vpn)*
 ---